toss/es-git/docs/reference/classes/GitObject.md

 > **id**(): `string`

-Get the id (SHA1) of a repository object
+Get the id (SHA1) of a repository object.

 #### Returns